vadimdemedes/thememirror/readme.md

 ##### variant

-Type: `string`
+Type: `'light' | 'dark'`

 Theme variant.
-Can be `'light'` or `'dark'`.
 Determines which styles CodeMirror will apply by default.

 ##### settings